jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-21-kafka-development-on-k8s-part-1/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Apache Kafka is one of the key technologies for implementing data streaming architectures.
-Strimzi provides a way to run an Apache Kafka cluster and related resources on Kubernetes in various deployment configurations.
-In this series of posts, we will discuss how to create a Kafka cluster, to develop Kafka client applications in Python and to build a data pipeline using Kafka connectors on Kubernetes.
+description: Create a Kafka cluster on Kubernetes with Strimzi, the first step in a series on Python clients and Kafka Connect pipelines on Kubernetes.
 ---

 [Apache Kafka](https://kafka.apache.org/) is one of the key technologies for implementing data streaming architectures.
 [Strimzi](https://strimzi.io/) provides a way to run an Apache Kafka cluster and related resources on Kubernetes in various deployment configurations.
 In this series of posts, we will discuss how to create a Kafka cluster, to develop Kafka client applications in Python and to build a data pipeline using Kafka connectors on Kubernetes.